ElianMariano/Math-Interpreter/README.md

 ### Separators

 The only separator accepted is the parenthesis separator.
 It can be the opening paranthesis '(' and the closing parenthesis ')', as well.
-Separators are useful to set the priority of the expression, for example, the **10 + 10 / 5** is different that **(10 + 10)/5**.
+Separators are useful to set the priority of the expression, for example, the **10 + 10 / 5** is different than **(10 + 10)/5**.

 ## How it works